 The Title IX Coordinator will inform the victim of his/her options to report the matter to either campus law enforcement or the local police department; be assisted by campus authorities in notifying law enforcement if the victim chooses; and decline to notify such authorities.
-(See C-14, Section X.) The Sheriff's Department on campus may be contacted at: (323)265-8800, Stadium B5-104.
+(See C-14, Section X.) The Sheriff's Department on campus may be contacted at: (323) 265-8800, Room B5-104 at the Weingert Stadium.